NetApp/terraform-provider-netapp-ontap/docs/guides/getting-starting.md

 * password - The password to use to connect to the ONTAP system
 * validate_certs - Whether to validate the SSL certificate of the ONTAP system

-Using var.password will prompt you for the password when you run terraform apply, so you don't need to hardcode it in your configuration.
+Using var.variable will prompt for the value when you run `terraform apply`.
+Based off the information in the Variables File section.
+For Password and secrets, we recommend using Vault.
+Please see the [Inject secrets into Terraform using the Vault provider](https://developer.hashicorp.com/terraform/tutorials/secrets/secrets-vault) documentation for more information.

 ```terraform
   connection_profiles = [